Urban Forestry Management Plan

 Gypsy Moth Suppression Plan

 Our goal is to suppress the Gypsy Moth outbreak in City Park and Oak Grove Cemetery.
-We plan to use a natural occurring bacteria called Baccillus thuringiensis (BT).
-BT spray will only effect caterpillars and is harmless to other animals and people.
+We plan to use a naturally occurring bacteria called Baccillus Thuringiensis (BT).
+BT spray will only affect caterpillars and is harmless to other animals and people.
 The larvae and egg masses will be scraped into buckets and disposed of properly if necessary.
 Each oak tree will be aerated, mulched, and fertilized to improve the health of the trees.
-Entomophaga fungal spores were applied to the soils at Oak Grove in by Craig Everett, Wood County OSU Extension Horticulturist.
-Gypsy Moths have moved off the City Park into the surrounding areas due to build up of the population.
+Entomophaga fungal spores were applied to the soils at Oak Grove by Craig Everett, Wood County OSU Extension Horticulturist.
+Gypsy Moths have moved off the City Park into the surrounding areas due to the build-up of the population.
 The City Arborist and Public Works Director are reviewing all options available to suppress the Gypsy Moth populations to reasonable levels.
-Please see the attached website for Gypsy Moth suppression.

 The new focus for the Bowling Green Tree Commission is public education and community service.
 We hold three educational seminars each year to provide urban forestry information to the residents in the community.
 We plan an annual Arbor Day Celebration which we hold at one of the local elementary schools.
 In 2018 the Tree Commission started a photo contest to raise resident awareness of the urban forest around them in Bowling Green.